carpentries/docs.carpentries.org/topic_folders/policies/terms-and-conditions.md

 # The Carpentries Terms and Conditions

-Effective: 2020-11-XX
+**Last updated:** 2022-01-15

 The Carpentries teaches foundational coding and data science skills to researchers worldwide.
 We are a fiscally-sponsored project of Community Initiatives, a 501(c)(3) non-profit organisation.
-The Carpentries is a diverse, global community that includes [Instructors](https://carpentries.org/instructors/), helpers, [Trainers](https://carpentries.org/trainers), [Maintainers](https://carpentries.org/maintainers), [Mentors](https://carpentries.org/mentors), community champions, [partner organisations](https://carpentries.org/partners), supporters, and workshop organisers.
+The Carpentries is a diverse, global community that includes [Instructors](https://carpentries.org/instructors/), helpers, [Trainers](https://carpentries.org/trainers), [Maintainers](https://carpentries.org/maintainers), [Mentors](https://carpentries.org/mentors), community champions, [member organisations](https://carpentries.org/members), supporters, and workshop organisers.
 We ask that your participation in the Carpentries community follows our [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).
 Additionally, we provide you with these Terms and Conditions to advise and inform you of the legal obligations you assume when you engage with The Carpentries community or otherwise access our Services.

 Please read the Terms and Conditions carefully.
 The Terms and Conditions (“Agreement”) constitute a legal agreement between you and The Carpentries.